-In the first quarter of 2023, the Company entered into an agreement with a consultant to provide investor relation services for a six-month term.
-The Company granted 36,000 shares of common stock at a grant date fair value of \$3.31, pursuant to the agreement and recorded general and administrative expenses of \$119,160 for the year ended December 31, 2023.
+In the second quarter of 2024, the Company entered into a number of agreements with consultants to provide investor relation services for six-month terms.
+The cash payments were expensed over the service period and the equity components were expensed consistent with the various contractual vesting periods.
+Per the agreements, the Company issued a total of 156,000 shares of common stock evenly over the six-month service period with grant date fair values ranging from \$1.80 to \$2.40.
+The Company recorded general and administrative expenses of \$312,600 for the year ended December 31, 2024.

-In the fourth quarter of 2023, the Company entered into a number of agreements with vendors pursuant to which the Company will make grants of a total of 116,000 share of common stock and cash payments, of which 96,000 shares of common stock were issued as of December 31, 2023 with grant date fair values ranging from \$1.50 to \$5.07.
-These contracts have four to six-months terms with various contractual vesting periods.
-The cash payments are expensed over the service period and the equity components are expensed consistent with the various contractual vesting periods.
-The Company recorded general and administrative expenses of \$393,681 for the year ended December 31, 2023.
+In the fourth quarter of 2024, the Company entered into a number of agreements with vendors pursuant to which the Company will make grants of a total of 76,000 shares of common stock.
+These contracts have six to twelve-months terms with various contractual vesting periods and they are expensed consistently with the various contractual vesting periods.
+The Company issued 46,000 shares of common stock with grant date fair values ranging from \$1.89 to \$2.08.
+The Company recorded general and administrative expenses of \$93,780 for the year ended December 31, 2024.